madureira/snake-asm/README.md

 server.bat      # Windows
 ```

 Then open <http://localhost:8080> in a browser.

+## Starting the Game

-DOS boots straight to the
-`C:\>` prompt — type the following to start the game:
+💾 DOS boots straight to the `C:\>` prompt - type the following to start the game:

 ```bash
 SNAKE